apache/openwhisk-client-js/README.md

 - `annotations` - object containing annotations for the action (default: `{}`)
 - `limits` - object containing limits for the action (default: `{}`)
 - `kind` - runtime environment parameter, ignored when `action` is an object (default: `nodejs:default`)
-- `version` - set semantic version of the action.
-If parameter is empty when create new action openwhisk generate 0.0.1 value when update an action increase the patch version.

 If you pass in an array for the first parameter, the `create` call will be executed for each array item.
 The function returns a Promise which resolves with the results when all operations have finished.